fr3nch13/cakephp-jira/docs/classes/Fr3nch13.Jira.Exception.MissingConfigException.md

 ---
 **Summary**

-Thow a 500 when something is missing.
+Throw a 500 when config variable is missing.

 **Type:** integer